 There are pages in this section featuring scholarships for people who have many different hobbies and interests, including:

 Our editors are continually uncovering scholarships specific to hobbies and interests.
-Keep checking back and keep an eye on our weekly scholarship blog posts.
+Keep checking back and view our latest scholarship postings.
+We add new scholarships many times per week.